-This asset management plan covers the infrastructure assets that serve the Gwydir Shire Council community's water service needs.
-These assets include Pump Stations, water treatment plants, reservoirs, trunk mains, reticulation mains, service lines and water meters throughout the Council area that enable people to have a safe and reliable water supply.
+This AM Plan covers the infrastructure assets that serve the Gwydir Shire Council community's water service needs.
+These assets include s, water treatment plants, reservoirs, trunk mains, reticulation mains, service lines and water metres throughout the Council area that enable people to have a safe and reliable water supply.

-What is an Asset Management Plan?
+What is an AM Plan?

-Asset management planning is a comprehensive process to ensure delivery of services from infrastructure is provided in a financially sustainable manner.
+AM Planning is a comprehensive process to ensure delivery of services from infrastructure is provided in a financially sustainable manner.

-An asset management plan details information about infrastructure assets including actions required to provide an agreed level of service in the most cost effective manner.
+An AM Plan details information about infrastructure assets including actions required to provide an agreed level of service in the most cost effective manner.
 The plan defines the services to be provided, how the services are provided and what funds are required to provide the services.

-Why is there a funding surplus?
+Why is there a funding shortfall?